Updated July 2021

 Record low: the minimum air temperature ever recorded during a calendar month

-1. Starting in the south Mediterranian climate (GREEN) - hot dry summers, cool winters with lower temperatures and more rainfall as you move north and at higher altitudes.
+1. Starting in the south Mediterranean climate (GREEN) - hot dry summers, cool winters with lower temperatures and more rainfall as you move north and at higher altitudes.

 2. Mountain climate (BROWN) - cooler in summer and colder in winter than surrounding areas with possibility of snow.